Hi my name is Patrick and I am a German born dancer/choreographer

 I have 3 classes per week running

-ALL of the classes are currently online classes.
+ALL classes are currently running online as well as at Location

 Step and Sweat